 Skip to main content

-Lisbon was arrested, Nairobi was shot, and the team must perform a surgery in the worst conditions possible.
+Lisbon (Itziar Ituño) was arrested, Nairobi was shot, and the team must perform a surgery in the worst conditions possible.
 This is the beginning of the new season of La Casa de Papel.

 I was a bit suspicious about this season, didn’t have many expectations.
-Most shows, especially with such a specific story like Money Heist, usually start to feel boring after a couple of seasons.
+Most shows, especially with a story as specific as Money Heist, usually start to feel boring after a couple of seasons.
 Well, I was surprised!

 Same formula

-The show remains faithful to the formula that got us all glued to the screens since the first episode.
-We follow the thieves inside the Bank, and we know how the plan development through flashbacks.
+The show remains faithful to the formula that has kept us glued to the screens since the first episode.
+We follow the thieves inside the Bank and learn how the plan unfolds through flashbacks.

-When things start to be very hard, nerves raise, as well as the arguments inside the group—plausible, realistic, nerve breaking.
+When things start to be very hard, nerves rise, as well as the arguments inside the group—plausible, realistic, nerve-breaking.

 The quality of the show remains untouchable.